 Step 2: Staging Consultation

-This is an integral part of the process.
-My personal stager (Feng Shui certified) spends 60 to 120 minutes in your home or condo and gives us suggestions based on her expertise.
-We then decide what we can do.
+This is an essential part of the process.
+My personal stager (Feng Shui certified) spends 60 to 120 minutes in your home or condo.
+She then gives us suggestions based on her expertise and we decide what we can do.

 Step 3: Marketing Material